 Fashion & Apparel Companies That Sponsor H-1B Visas

 Fashion and apparel companies sponsor H-1B visas across design, merchandising, supply chain, and technology roles, but sponsorship rates vary sharply between global luxury houses, fast-fashion retailers, and direct-to-consumer brands.
-This page lists verified sponsors so you can target employers with a real history of filing H-1B petitions.
+This page lists verified sponsors so you can target employers with a real history of filing H-1B visa petitions.
 For detailed visa eligibility requirements, see the official USCIS guide.

 See All H-1B Fashion & Apparel Jobs